Dr Cédric Duval

 Cardiovascular disease (CVD), is the most common cause of morbidity and mortality in the Western World.
 The ultimate cause of death in CVD patients is thrombosis (formation of abnormal blood clot) that can dislodge and stop blood flow to vital organs (thromboembolism).
 It is now becoming more and more apparent that inflammation may play a role in thromboembolism.

-The focus of research in my laboratory is identifying the molecular and cellular mechanism(s) driving thromboinflammation, including:
+The primary focus of research in my laboratory is identifying the molecular and cellular mechanism(s) driving thromboinflammation, including:

 • Establishing the role of FXIII and its V34L variant in regulating inflammation-driven thromboembolism.